danmilne/Kesh/README.md

 BACKGROUND
 --------
 Kesh Regular is a specially designed typeface for Ursula K. Leguin’s invented Kesh language.
 The Kesh are a matriarchal, ecosophical society described by Le Guin in her novel *Always Coming Home* — an ‘archaeology of the future’ that contains stories, poems, and anthropological commentary.
-The Kesh language is a model of a worldview where ‘to be rich is the same word as to give, as there is no grammatical provision for a relation of ownership between living beings.’.
+The Kesh language is a model of a worldview where ‘to be rich is the same word as to give, as there is no grammatical provision for a relation of ownership between living beings’.
 To speak in Kesh is to affirm the possibility of a different world.

 Kesh Regular was produced for the occasion of the exhibition *A Working Model of the World*, curated by Lizzie Muller and Holly Williams, presented at UNSW Galleries and the Sheila C. Johnson Design Center, Parsons School of Design/the New School, New York in 2017.
 The font is an open source resource.